 Turo RelayRides and Uber have different systems.
 On Turo RelayRides, the car owners rent their cars via the online and mobile apps so that renters can book the cars.
 On Turo RelayRides, you will need to go to the location of the car (though delivery is sometimes available), get the keys, and drive yourself.
 This is great if you need transportation to many places for the whole day.
 However, one-way ride is usually not possible on Turo RelayRides because you will need to return the car after you have finished your business.
-(Read also: RelayRides vs Zipcar)
+(See Also: RelayRides vs Zipcar).

 On the other hand, with Uber, the car and the driver come to you.
 You make an order, and they will come to you to pick you up and drop you at your destination.
 This is great if you only need a car occasionally to go from one place to another, or if you are very tired to drive yourself.
 The transportation is one-way.